 That’s why using a bigger model makes the most sense, especially since you can connect it to a bigger propane tank.

 Via an adapter hose, you can connect a 20lb propane tank to your 1lb propane heater, making the need to bring a bunch of small 1lb propane cylinders obsolete.
-You can find the necessary adapter hose with a propane tank gauge on Amazon here.

 A setup like that will last you for many days, especially if you don’t run the heater on maximum and all day long, which, most of the time, is not strictly necessary.

-Both the Mr. Heater Portable Buddy, for smaller ice houses, and the Mr. Heater Big Buddy, for larger ones, are solid choices for such trips.
+Both the Mr. Heater Portable Buddy (for smaller ice houses) and the Mr. Heater Big Buddy (for larger ones) are solid choices for such trips.

 Thanks to their heat level control knobs (low, medium, high), they practically function like your average heater at home, providing your permanent shelter with a steady, comfortable day and night temperature, regardless of how cold it gets outside.